 Current or Recent Sinus/Middle Ear Infection

-Flying can put increased pressure on your sinuses and middle ears and may cause pain or other complications.
+Flying can increase pressure on your sinuses and middle ears, which may cause pain or other complications; therefore, it is recommended that you avoid flying to prevent the infection from worsening.

 A Recently Collapsed Lung (Pneumothorax)

 You should avoid flying, usually until about 3 weeks after your pneumothorax has completely resolved.
-The change in air pressure and lower levels of oxygen can cause the lung to collapse again or lead to breathing problems.
+Changes in air pressure and lower oxygen levels can cause the lungs to collapse again or lead to breathing problems.

 Shortness of Breath at Rest